Axzythium-UOP/union_shop/README.md

 The table below is an almost comprehensive list of features present on the website, sorted by difficulty.
 Each feature has a corresponding percentage value indicating its weight in the 30% application mark and a reference link to the relevant page on the actual website.

 ⚠️ Note that this assessment focuses on functionality over visual design (do not spend a lot of time making it look exactly like the real website).
+You do not have to list the exact same products or collections as the real website.
+You are also encouraged to use copyright-free or AI-generated images instead of downloading images from the real website.

 | Feature | Description | Marks (%) | Reference |
 |---------|-------------|-----------|-----------|